Dheuster/AFT-FO4Edition/readme.txt

       - Ignore Friendly Fire : In Fallout 4, by default Companions ignore friendly fire.
 This setting allows you to turn that off if you wish for more realistic responses to being shot.

+      - No Collision : Instead of having to wait for followers to back up and get out of your way, just walk through them.

   13) Clear Settlement